tommydemarco/ar-tracking/README.md

-# ar-tracking
-### AR Tracking testing repository
+# AR Image Tracking (POC)

-Built with a-frame
+With A-Frame.js and AR.js